-- are responsible for their own actions and behaviour and avoid any conduct which would lead any reasonable person to question their motivation and intentions; - work in an open and transparent way; - work with other colleagues, where possible, in situations open to question - discuss and/or take advice from school management over any incident which may give rise to concern; - record any incidents or decisions made; - apply the same professional standards regardless of gender, sexuality or disability - comply and are aware of the confidentiality policy - are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them.
+- are responsible for their own actions and behaviour and avoid any conduct which would lead any reasonable person to question their motivation and intentions - work in an open and transparent way

+- work with other colleagues, where possible, in situations open to question - discuss and/or take advice from school management over any incident which may give rise to concern - record any incidents or decisions made - apply the same professional standards regardless of gender, sexuality, or disability - comply and are aware of the confidentiality policy - are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them.

-If our staff have any concerns about the conduct of another member of staff they will report these to the head teacher.
-If staff members have concerns about the head teacher, these will be reported to the chair of governors.
-The Head teacher/Chair of Governors will then consider if the concerns need to be reported to the LADO.
-Where the Head teacher/principal is the proprietor then the concern should be reported to the Local Authority Designated Officer (LADO)
+If our staff have any concerns about the conduct of another member of staff, they will report these to the Executive Principal or the Associate Principal in her absence.
+If staff members have concerns about the Associate Principal, these will be reported to the Executive Principal and if staff have concerns about the Executive Principal, these will be reported to the chair of governors.
+The EP/AP/Chair of Governors will then consider if the concerns need to be reported to the LADO.
+Where the Head teacher/principal is the proprietor then the concern should be reported to the Local Authority Designated Officer (LADO).